 Dénia is situated almost mid-way between Alicante and Valencia airports and enjoys good road systems to both.
 With easy access to the main Spanish coastal roads (N332 and AP7) Dénia is very popular for holiday-makers and people who want to emigrate to Spain yet still be within easy commuting distance to their home countries.
-Close to Jávea, Moraira and the Jalón Valley, Dénia is ideally situated as a base to explore the rest of the Costa Blanca region.
+Close to Jávea, Moraira and the Jalón Valley, Dénia is ideally situated as a base to explore the rest of the Costa Blanca region or to own a second or permanent residence.

 Dénia is, of course, a major tourist town and is the cultural centre for the Marina Alta but it is more than that.
 It is home to district’s courts of justice, it has the biggest hospital in the area and, for ex-pats and Spanish locals, it is where you are likely to get your NIEs, where you will probably come to do some serious shopping or possibly even where you will go to get a Big Mac!